Speakers

 PLEASE READ: Once you have found a speaker that fits your needs click on the “Contact Speaker” icon and make your request.
 This begins a correspondence between you and the speaker that allows you to schedule him to come to your lodge.
 Remember to include you lodges location, meeting time, and any other pertinent information that will facilitate the request.
 When corresponding with a potential speaker, please remember to use the "REPLY ALL" feature of your email, so the speaker and facilitators will all be kept up-to-date and aware of the progress of your request.
 And, if possible, let your speaker present as early during the communication as possible and offer him the option to return home following his presentation, especially since he may have travelled a long distance.
 Also, please remember these men have volunteered their time and travel expenses for this service.
 Good meals and gas cards are appropriate gifts for the speakers' service, if your lodge so chooses to honor your speaker.

 These brothers are excellent, vetted presenters and experts on their respective topics.
 Having one of these men present in your lodge will make for a better lodge experience.
 Utilize this tool in conjunction with the "8 Easy Steps to a Vibrant Lodge Education Program" to create excitement in your lodge.
-For questions or assistance, please contact project coordinator Tony Rathbone.
+For questions or assistance, please contact the Masonic Education Committee Chairman.

 Filter by Name or Topic

-Greensboro, NC—will travel from the Triad west with advance notice
+Burlington, NC—can travel most of the state with advance notice

 Michael A. Register